-The average commute time for workers who live in this area is 29.0 minutes.
-The average number of vehicles per household is 1.3.
+The average commute time for workers who live in this area is 29 minutes.

-28.4% of the homes are owner-occupied.
-The average length of residence among residents in owner-occupied homes is 16.7 years, while the average renter has been in the same home 6.6 years.
+95% of the homes are owner-occupied.
+The average length of residence among residents in owner-occupied homes is 11.5 years.

 Northeast Dallas includes portions of these police sectors: 210, 230, 240, 250

 Throughout those sectors from 2017 to 2023, there were: